-RESET must be issued as the first command to each target following power-up (see Device Initialization (page 23)).
+RESET must be issued as the first command to each target following power-up (see Device Initialization (page 48)).
 Use of the READ STATUS ENHANCED (78h) command is prohibited during the power-on RESET.
 To determine when the target is ready, use READ STATUS (70h).

+If the RESET (FFh) command is issued when the synchronous interface is enabled, the target's interface is changed to the asynchronous interface and the timing mode is set to 0.
 The RESET (FFh) command can be issued asynchronously when the synchronous interface is active, meaning that CLK does not need to be continuously running when CE# is transitioned LOW and FFh is latched on the rising edge of CLK.
 After this command is latched, the host should not issue any commands during ^tITC.
 After ^tITC, and during or after ^tRST, the host can poll each LUN's status register.